 6. Compliance Violations from Ungoverned AI Data Usage

-AI agents look at the utility of data, not the risk of data, to achieve an outcome.
-Therefore, without guardrails in place, they may pull PII from disparate sources to execute a workflow.
-A security-aware human with regular access to PII may exercise caution when using PII in situations that expose it.
-For example, a customer support representative needs access to PII to assist customers, but also knows not to share customer A's data with customer B. AI systems may not have the same guardrails to segment PII.
+AI agents evaluate the utility of data, not the risk of using it, to achieve an outcome.
+Without guardrails in place, they may pull PII from disparate sources to execute a workflow.
+A security-aware human with regular access to PII may exercise caution when using that data in situations that expose it.
+A customer support representative, for example, knows not to share customer A's data with customer B. AI systems do not have the same contextual guardrails to segment PII unless those guardrails are explicitly built and enforced.

 How to Approach Agentic AI Security